hms-dbmi-cellenics/.github/profile/README.md

 # Cellenics

-[Cellenics](https://scp.biomage.net/) is an open-source platform developed in collaboration between [Biomage LTD](https://www.biomage.net/) and Harvard's Department of Biomedical Informatics.
+[Cellenics](https://scp.biomage.net/) is an open-source platform aimed at empowering research biologists to analyze their own single-cell RNA sequencing (scRNA-seq) datasets.
+In collaboration with the [HMS Single Cell Core](https://singlecellcore.hms.harvard.edu/), the [Harvard Chan Bioinformatics Core](https://bioinformatics.sph.harvard.edu/), input from the [Biopolymers Facility](https://genome.med.harvard.edu/) and the [Center for Computational Biomedicine](https://genome.med.harvard.edu/), and a fee-for-service agreement with [Biomage LTD](https://www.biomage.net/), we developed a user-facing application for project management as well as data processing, quality control, and visualization (Fig. 1).
+These modules enable in-depth data exploration through differential expression and pathway analyses as well as the generation of fully customizable plots for publication.

 Cellenics consists of multiple repositories - the codebase of the platform itself, as well as repositories that define the AWS infrastructure and provide various utilities.

-Want to contribute to our open source community efforts?
-Contact us at alex_pickering@hms.harvard.edu.
+**Want to contribute to our open source community efforts?** [Contact us!](mailto:alex_pickering@hms.harvard.edu)

 ## Repositories